Andres-lng/Andres-lng/README.md

 - 👋 Hi, I’m @Andres-lng
 - 👀 I’m interested in hiking, cooking and camping
 - 🌱 I’m currently learning BIS - Business Information System at Saskpolytech
-- 💞️ I’m looking to collaborate on Data, Deep Learning, Machine learning projects
+- 💞️ I’m looking to collaborate on Data, CyberSecurity projects
 - 📫 You can reach me by email : luong7556@saskpolytech.ca
-- 😄 Pronouns: Im the an
+- 😄 Pronouns: Im the An
 - ⚡ Fun fact: ...

 <!---